Frédéric Johais: 2004 - Present

-In 2004, after losing his main sponsor, he reduced his program and started the season in the French Formula France Championship, winning the first event in Nogaro.
+In 2004, after losing his main sponsor, Johais reduced his program and started the season in the French Formula France Championship, winning the first event in Nogaro.
 He later stopped the season despite leading the championship in points.
-A few months later, Jacky Foulatier invited him to join the Kart Mag Racing Team to finish the season in the go-kart category, finishing 5th at the Le Mans (24 hours) race and 3rd at the ROK Cup World Final in Lonato (Italy).
+A few months later, Jacky Foulatier invited him to join the Kart Mag Racing Team to finish the season in the go-kart category, finishing 5th at the Le Mans (24 hours) race and third at the ROK Cup World Final in Lonato (Italy).

-From 2005 to 2007, Johais went back in go kart in the Rotax Max Euro Challenge finishing 7th overall with 2 podiums in UK and Austria.
+From 2005 to 2007, Johais went back in go kart in the Rotax Max Euro Challenge finishing seventh overall with two podiums in UK and Austria.
 During those years, he also won a new title at the Le Mans 24 Hours, and as well as the 24 hours of Bahrain and 24 hours of Essaouira in Morocco.
 After a break to work on his professional career through FJ Driving Concept, he came back to the auto racing in 2012 through the Racecar Euro Series and won the opening race at Tours Speedway.

-Then he moved to the US and raced in Super Late Model, finishing 5th in Las Vegas in 2013, and in the new EXR Series Championship finishing 2nd in COTA (Austin, Texas) in 2016.
+Johais then moved to the US and raced in Super Late Model, finishing 5th in Las Vegas in 2013, and in the new EXR Series Championship finishing second in COTA (Austin, Texas) in 2016.
 In 2015, he also came very close to winning the SKUSA Supernats in Las Vegas, starting from the first row in the final, but he had been pushed in the barriers at the start.

-He raced in the 2017 GT4 European Series Southern Cup on a BMW M4 for the BMW Team France alongside Julien Piguet, taking back-to-back victories at Magny-Cours in September.
+Johais raced in the 2017 GT4 European Series Southern Cup on a BMW M4 for the BMW Team France alongside Julien Piguet, taking back-to-back victories at Magny-Cours in September.